espnet/espnet/doc/tutorial.md

 ### Transducer

-ESPnet also support transducer-based models through CTC mode.
+ESPnet also supports transducer-based models through CTC mode.
-To be used, the following should be set in the training config:
+To switch to transducer mode, the following should be set in the training config:

 ```
 criterion: loss